acenet-arc/cloud_from_a_to_z/_episodes/04-day1-creating-a-keypair.md

 ...
 ~~~
 {: .output}
 Many commands have manual pages, so executing the command `man <some-command-name>` will display information about that command, how to use it, and the options available for that command.
 Options for a command are specified after the command with a `-` followed directly by the option identifier for example, `-a`.
 If you scroll down the manual pages (by pressing the down arrow key) and read the description, you will notice that this command creates a key in the `~/.ssh` directory.
 The `~` is a synonym for your home directory (e.g. `/home/cgeroux`) and the `.` at the beginning of the directory name indicates that the directory is hidden.
-The command `ls` is used to list the file structure, or in other words list files and directories inside a give directory.
+The command `ls` is used to list the file structure, or in other words list files and directories inside a directory given as an argument to the command.
+If no argument is given `ls` will list the files and directories inside the current directory.
 Hidden files will not be shown by the `ls` command unless the `-a` option is used.

 Lets check to see if you have a `.ssh` folder already in your home directory
 ~~~